acorbellini/TwitterCrawler/README.md

 input=a text file containing a set of user ids
 output=outputDir
 threads=number of threads
-// Optional: crawl=FOLLOWEES,FOLLOWERS,FAVORITES,TWEETS
+// Optional: crawl=FOLLOWEES,FOLLOWERS,FAVORITES,TWEETS (this is the default config)
-// Optional: forceRecrawl=true
+// Optional: forceRecrawl=false(default)/true
+// "lang" is a language detected from analyzing tweets using textcat.
+// Optional: lang=(it can be: english(by default), any, other language, you can try crawl a user and see the language code)

 # Oauth Files
 An oauth file must contain the following information ( you must have an account on https://apps.twitter.com/ ):